About the Vermont Humanities CouncilBecause Ideas Matter

 Our current situation is not one of our choosing.
 And we know that this is a very stressful moment for many in our community.
 But it may be time to sit quietly and take a moment to reflect, especially for those of us with the option to do so.
 Cultural organizations like ours can support public health by pausing our work.

-Vermont Humanities is postponing our public events through May 15, due to the increasing number of Coronavirus Disease 2019 (COVID-19) cases worldwide, and in response to the Center for Disease Control’s recommendation to cancel or postpone all public events that may draw over 50 people.
+Vermont Humanities is postponing our public events for the foreseeable future, due to the increasing number of Coronavirus Disease 2019 (COVID-19) cases worldwide, and in response to the Center for Disease Control’s recommendation to cancel or postpone all public events that may draw over 50 people.

 We do not make this decision lightly.
 We partner with dozens of libraries, schools, and community centers around Vermont to present over 800 events each year.
 We support hundreds of scholars, teachers, artists, and performers with our work.